lokomu/lokomu-api-1.0-legacy/README.md

-# Lokomu - Legacy Backend
+# Lokomu - Legacy API 1.0

 ## Not in development.